 Predicted 2021 R&D innovations in construction

-Construction is full of challenges, so R&D spend is a necessity.
+Construction is full of challenges, so R&D spending is a necessity.
 Having committed to raising R&D investment, the UK government is keen to keep the construction sector competitive and industry-leading.
 In fact, government targets for R&D spending are set to reach 2.4% of GDP by 2027 and 3% in the longer term.
 These goals are certainly ambitious and will rely on a combination of both public and business investment.

 The two categories that spur government investment in R&D are firstly building on strengths, and secondly, action needed.
-The impetus for investment is therefore to retain a global market-leading status, or to improve standards so as to better compete.
+The impetus for investment is therefore to retain a global market-leading status or to improve standards so as to better compete.

 Current R&D in Construction